raspberrypilearning/cd-intermediate-html-css-sushi/en/step_7.md

     <body id="frontPage">
 ```

-+ In the stylesheet, add CSS rules for the body of the homepage.
++ In the stylesheet, add the following CSS rules:

 ```css
     #frontPage {